tjungND/caoe-cerberus-query/docs/README.md

 The basic idea of PSMT is as follows.
 Suppose a number of "l" senders holds a set `X` of items &ndash; each a floating point modulo `plain_modulus` &ndash; and the receiver holds a single item `y` &ndash; also a floating point modulo `plain_modulus`.
 The senders use a public key to encrypt `X` and obtain `c_x`.
-The receiver can choose a secret key, encrypts `y` to obtain a ciphertext `c_y = Enc(y)`, and sends it over to the senders.
+The receiver can choose a secret key, encrypt `y` to obtain a ciphertext `c_y = Enc(y)`, and send it over to the senders.
-In case, threshold FHE is used, senders and receiver each obtain a share of the secret key and use the public key to encrypt their sets.
+In case threshold FHE is used, senders and receivers each obtain a share of the secret key and use the public key to encrypt their sets.

 The senders can now evaluate the non-linear *polynomial* `M(c_y, c_x)_i = 1 - tanh^2(c_y - c_x)_i`.
-Due to the capabilities of homomorphic encryption, `M(c_y, c_x)_i` will hold an encryption of `1 - tanh^2(c_y - c_x)_i` which is non-zero if `y` matches one of the sender's sets' items and zero otherwise.
+Due to the capabilities of homomorphic encryption, `M(c_y, c_x)_i` will hold an encryption of `1 - tanh^2(c_y - c_x)_i`, which is non-zero if `y` matches one of the sender's sets' items and zero otherwise.
 If threshold FHE is used, senders partially decrypt their results can send them to the receiver for final decryption.
-The receiver will add all the `M(c_y, c_x)_i` values and if the final result crosses a threshold value that will be the minimum non-zero value mapped by the non-linear polynomial, receiver confirms an intersection, otherwise not.
+The receiver will add all the `M(c_y, c_x)_i` values and if the final result crosses a threshold value, that will be the minimum non-zero value mapped by the non-linear polynomial, the receiver confirms an intersection; otherwise, not.
-The senders who performs computation on `c_x` &ndash; encrypted data &ndash; will not be able to know this result due to the secret key being held only by the receiver.
-In case, threshold FHE is used, senders will not be able to know this result as one of the secret key shares is being held by the receiver.
+The senders who perform computation on `c_x` &ndash; encrypted data &ndash; will not be able to know this result due to the secret key being held only by the receiver.
+In case threshold FHE is used, senders will not be able to know this result as one of the secret key shares is being held by the receiver.

-One problem with the above is that the function `1 - tanh^2(x)` is non-linear can only be computed using linear operations (additions and multiplications) in FHE.
-One solution is to use the polynomial approximation for computing this function but the computation for such approximation has an enormously high multiplicative depth and requires a very high-degree polynomial for approximation.
+One problem with the above is that the function `1 - tanh^2(x)` is non-linear and can only be computed using linear operations (additions and multiplications) in FHE.
+One solution is to use the polynomial approximation for computing this function, but the computation for such approximation has an enormously high multiplicative depth and requires a very high-degree polynomial for approximation.
-It is not common for the senders to have millions items which increases the domain size of the input and eventually the computation needed for approximation.
+It is not common for the senders to have millions items, which increases the domain size of the input and, eventually the computation needed for approximation.
-This would require a very high initial noise budget and subsequently very large encryption parameters with an impossibly large computational overhead.
+This would require a very high initial noise budget and, subsequently very large encryption parameters with an impossibly large computational overhead.

 #### Lowering the Depth

 The first step towards making this naive idea practical is to figure out ways of lowering the multiplicative depth of the computation.
-First, for the polynomial approximation to work with enough accuracy, we require a high degree polynomial which can handle a large domain interval.
+First, for the polynomial approximation to work with enough accuracy, we require a high-degree polynomial that can handle a large domain interval.
 We effectively shrink this domain to a smaller interval using [Domain Extension Polynomials (DEP)](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9813691).
 DEPs enable low-degree polynomial approximation on large intervals.
 DEPs effectively shrink a large interval `[−𝐿^n 𝑅, 𝐿^n 𝑅]` to a smaller subinterval `[−𝑅, 𝑅]` such that the property of the non-linear polynomial around zero in the smaller subinterval is preserved.
-The polynomial approximation technique we use after employing DEP is called Chebyshev approximation. `OpenFHE` has a built in method for using Chebyshev approximation.
+The polynomial approximation technique we use after employing DEP is called Chebyshev approximation. `OpenFHE` has a built-in method for using Chebyshev approximation.
 Some guidelines for choosing parameters for polynomial approximation can be found at `https://github.com/openfheorg/openfhe-development/blob/main/src/pke/examples/FUNCTION_EVALUATION.md`.

 The next step is to use batching in OpenFHE.
 Per each of the `S` parts described above, the sender can further split its set into `poly_modulus_degree` many equally sized parts, and the receiver can batch-encrypt its item into a single batched query ciphertext `Q = Enc([ X, X, ..., X ])`.